 You can read Marco Island hotel reviews here.

 Destin Florida, located on the Emerald Coast of Florida on the panhandle, is a popular family beach destination with southerners.
 I had heard so many great things about it over the years and was thrilled to stay there a few years ago with friends.
+The Florida panhandle beaches are especially beautiful, with gorgeous white sand.

 If flying to the area, the nearest airport is the Destin-Fort Walton Beach Airport, which is served by American, Delta, and United Airlines.
 For my trip from Boston, I had to connect in Atlanta, so you may not be able to find a direct flight.
-Keep in mind that this area of Florida is on Central Time, rather than Eastern TIme.
+Keep in mind that this area of Florida is on Central Time, rather than Eastern Time.

 Within Destin, you’ll find large resorts and many different vacation home rentals.
 While you are there, you can explore the Destin Harbor Boardwalk, which offers lots of fun shops and delicious restaurants.
 There are also several malls and shopping areas, as well as Henderson Beach State Park.